rpminspect/rpminspect/README.md

 License version 3 or, at your option, any later version.

-The librpminspect library (include/ and lib/) is available under the GNU Lesser General Public Licesen version 3 or, at your option, any later version.
+The librpminspect library (include/ and lib/) is available under the GNU Lesser General Public License version 3 or, at your option, any later version.

 The data files (data/) are licensed under the Creative Commons